shamicker/Data-Challenge-Notes/descriptive-stats-notes.md

 ### 5.4.
 Z
 - Marks a point on the x-axis of a distribution

+### 5.5.
+Z-Score
-- The number of standard deviations away from the mean
+- in a standard distribution, the distance in st.dev's away from mean.

-If we want to calculate this Z in terms of standard deviations from the mean, we need to know:
+    - to calculate this Z-value in terms of standard deviations away from the mean, we need to know:
-- the Z number
+        - the Z value/number
         - the mean
         - the standard deviation
-And then take the difference (mean minus Z) divided by the stand.dev.
+    - and then take the difference (mean minus Z) divided by the stand.dev.

-### 5.5.
-Z-Score
-- in a standard distribution, the distance in st.dev's away from mean (0).
-- <code>$Z = \frac{x-\mu}{\sigma}$</code> where <code>$x - \mu$</code> will be positive or negative, depending on whether above or below the *mean*.
+- <code>$Z.Score = \frac{x-\mu}{\sigma}$</code> where <code>$x - \mu$</code> will be positive or negative, depending on whether above or below the *mean*.

 ### 5.6.
 Standard Normal Distribution
 Q: What is the standard deviation of a standardized distribution?